ben-gee723/pb-adv-test/README.md

 ["tea", "coffee", "milk"];
 ```

-* Create a function called "_createGrid_", which returns a grid of a 2D array by taking two arguments: size (which determines the number of nested arrays and the number of elements in each nested array) and char (which determines the characters in each nested array).
+* Create a function called "_createGrid_", which returns a grid of a 2D array by accepting two arguments: `size` (which determines the number of nested arrays and the number of elements in each nested array) and `char` (which determines the characters in each nested array).
 Print your solution to the console.

 **Create Grid**
 ```javascript